end-4/dots-hyprland/README.md

 # Attribution
  - Thank you fufexan (who also thanks a lot more people) for their guidance and eww config: https://github.com/fufexan/dotfiles (very clean implementation, my config is based on this)
- - Thanks to the people at the Hypr Development Discord for their inspiration (some might be toxic sometimes, but not always).
-System64, Mathisbuilder, BeardWarrior, to name a few.
+ - Thanks to the people at the Hypr Development Discord for their inspiration (some might be toxic sometimes, but not always)
  - Bing AI for helping me breeze through the process of learning different libraries
  - Maybe more, but I don't remember it all.. thanks anyway